ausecwa/dotfiles-quantumr8/README.md

 ### Additional downloads
-- Nerd font is required for powerline10k to work.
-You can use any nerd font but I picked this one [`Hack bold`](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Hack/Bold/complete/Hack%20Bold%20Nerd%20Font%20Complete.ttf)
 - Zsh is required `sudo pacman -S zsh`
 - Windows Terminal config [pastebin](https://pastebin.com/X2GbRtD8)
+- I included the font I used here [`Hack bold`](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Hack/Bold/complete/Hack%20Bold%20Nerd%20Font%20Complete.ttf) in ~/.fonts but you can use any nerd font.

 ### Using Git and stow script

-**Important:** I'm still working on the install scripts so they won't work yet.

 You can clone this repository whenever you want.
 (I keep it in `~/.dotfiles` and use stow to link the config files.)
 The script will also install all the needed packages.